Are you going to publish a Spanish version of the Rush Revere book?

 Not possible.

-The rebels, why they're just ordinary, average innocent little people that we're now having to vet.
+The rebels, why, they're just ordinary, average, innocent little people that we're now having to vet.

-What Kerry and the rest of them are telling us.
+It's embarrassingly absurd what Kerry and the rest of them are telling us.

-And even some Republicans too.
+And even some Republicans, too.

-But what's what else is insulting is the idea that there are moderates in the Middle East in this fight.
+But what else is insulting is the idea that there are moderates in the Middle East in this fight.

 There are any moderates.